lvxin513/Cluster_FIPT/README.md

 ##  Abstract

-Decomposing a scene into its material properties and illumination, given the geometry and multi-view HDR observations of an indoor environment, is a fundamental yet ill-posed problem in computer vision and graphics.
-Existing approaches, when combined with neural rendering techniques, have achieved remarkable success in object-specific scenarios.
-However, in complex indoor scenes, adjacent points on the same instance are often incorrectly classified into different materials.
-To address the issue of inconsistencies in material estimation, we extend Factorized Inverse Path Tracing (FIPT) with a segmentation-based hierarchical clustering approach  to obtain more accurate results for albedo, roughness, and metallic.
-Additionally, we present a voxel grid filter to reduce computational time while obtaining satisfactory results.
-Extensive experiments on both synthetic and real-world room-scale scenes demonstrate that our method can produce consistent and accurate material estimations.
-Furthermore, we present promising outcomes in specific AR/VR applications, including novel view synthesis, object insertion, and relighting.
+Decomposing a scene into its material properties and illumination, given the geometry and multi-view HDR observations of an indoor environment, is a fundamental yet challenging problem in computer vision and graphics.
+Existing approaches, combined with neural rendering techniques, have shown promising results in object-specific scenarios but often struggle with inconsistencies in material estimation within complex indoor scenes.
+To address this issue, we propose an Adaptive Inverse Rendering method with Hierarchical Clustering.
+Our method extends Factorized Inverse Path Tracing (FIPT) with a semantic-aware hierarchical clustering approach to obtain more accurate and consistent estimates of albedo, roughness, and metallic properties.
+Additionally, we introduce a voxel grid filter to further reduce computational time.
+Experimental results on both synthetic and real-world room-scale scenes demonstrate that our method produces more consistent and accurate material estimations compared to state-of-the-art methods.
+Furthermore, we showcase promising applications in AR/VR, including novel view synthesis, object insertion, and relighting.
+Our work contributes to advancing the field of inverse rendering and has the potential to benefit various computer vision and graphics applications.

 ## Setup